 Later, God’s house arranged for churches to check and see if anyone had been wrongly cleared out or expelled, or if any of those who had been cleared out or expelled had truly repented.
 For these individuals, the church could consider reinstating them according to principle.
 The new leader didn’t know my father’s situation.
 She saw my dad’s superficial enthusiasm and willingness to host the brothers and sisters, that he helped them to find work, that he was really caring, and that he’d made some offerings.
 She therefore thought he might have been wrongly expelled, and wanted to bring him back into the church.
 Hearing the leader say this, I was shocked, because I knew in my heart that his expulsion was entirely in line with principles, that it wasn’t a mistaken expulsion.
 I said right away, “My dad can’t be allowed back in.”
 Not knowing my dad, she just fellowshiped on how people need chances to repent.
 At first I wanted to talk about his specific behaviors, but I hesitated, and didn’t say anything.
 I was thinking that he was my dad who’d raised me all those years.
 If he knew I’d stood in the way of him being reaccepted, he’d be so hurt, and so mad at me!
 At that thought, I kept my mouth shut, but I felt really guilty after the leader walked off.
 Only my mom and I knew clearly about the matter of my father, and not speaking up at this critical time would be failing to protect the church’s work.
 That night I was tossing and turning, and thought of a passage of God’s words: “Who is Satan, who are demons, and who are God’s enemies if not resisters who do not believe in God?
 Are they not those people who are disobedient to God?
 Are they not those who claim to have faith, yet who lack truth?
 Are they not those who merely seek to obtain blessings while being unable to bear witness for God?
 You still mingle with those demons today and bear conscience and love toward them, but in this case are you not extending good intentions toward Satan?
 Are you not in league with demons?
 If people these days are still unable to distinguish between good and evil, and continue to blindly be loving and merciful without any intention of seeking God’s will or being able in any way to harbor God’s intentions as their own, then their endings will be all the more wretched.
 Anyone who does not believe in the God in the flesh is an enemy of God.
 If you can bear conscience and love toward an enemy, do you not lack a sense of righteousness?
 If you are compatible with those which I detest and with which I disagree, and still bear love or personal feelings toward them, then are you not disobedient?
 Are you not intentionally resisting God?
 Does such a person possess truth?
 If people bear conscience toward enemies, love for demons, and mercy for Satan, then are they not intentionally disrupting God’s work?”
 (The Word, Vol. 1.
 The Appearance and Work of God.
 God and Man Will Enter Into Rest Together).
 I felt terrible when I considered God’s words.
 I knew very well that my dad hated the truth and resisted God, that he was an evildoer in essence.
 He didn’t fit the church’s principles for reinstating people.
 But I still wanted to cover up for him and shield him, and I was unable to expose his evil behavior.
 I was too sentimental.
 I was living by satanic philosophies like “Blood is thicker than water” and “Man is not inanimate; how can he be free from emotions?”
 I thought he was my dad, so I couldn’t be too heartless, I had to be nice.
 I was afraid my dad would hate me if he found out I’d talked about his problems, that he’d call me ungrateful and say he’d raised me for so many years in vain.
 I wasn’t looking at things according to God’s words.
 I was protecting my father on the basis of emotion rather than protecting the work of the church.
 I was resisting and betraying God in everything that I did.
 My father’s essence was that of an evildoer, and if he came back to the church, he’d just disrupt church life and hinder the life entry of the brothers and sisters.
 Didn’t that make me an evildoer’s helper?
 The more I thought about it, the worse I felt.
 Living by my emotions, I didn’t know right from wrong, and had lost sight of the principles of being human.

 I read a passage of God’s word: “By what principle do God’s words ask that people treat others?
 Love what God loves, and hate what God hates: This is the principle that should be adhered to.
-God loves those who pursue the truth and are able to follow His will.
-These are also the people that we should love.
-Those who are not able to follow God’s will, who hate God, and rebel against God—these people are despised by God, and we should despise them, too.
+God loves those who pursue the truth and are able to follow His will; these are also the people that we should love.
+Those who are not able to follow God’s will, who hate and rebel against God—these people are despised by God, and we should despise them, too.
 This is what God asks of man.
-If your parents do not believe in God, if they know full well that faith in God is the right path, and that it can lead to salvation, yet remain unreceptive, then there is no doubt that they are people who are sick of the truth, who hate the truth, and there is no doubt that they are those who resist God, and hate God—and God naturally abhors and despises them.
+If your parents do not believe in God, if they know full well that faith in God is the right path, and that it can lead to salvation, yet remain unreceptive, then there is no doubt that they are people who are sick of and hate the truth, and that they are people who resist and hate God—and God naturally abhors and despises them.
 Could you despise such parents?
-They are liable to oppose God, and revile God—in which case, they are surely demons and Satans.
-Could you abhor and curse them, too?
+They oppose and revile God—in which case they are surely demons and Satans.
+Could you abhor and curse them?
 These are all real questions.
 If your parents prevent you from believing in God, how should you treat them?
 As is asked by God, you should love what God loves, and hate what God hates.
 During the Age of Grace, the Lord Jesus said, ‘Who is My mother?
 And who are My brothers?’
-‘For whoever shall do the will of My Father which is in heaven, the same is My brother, and sister, and mother’ (Matthew 12:48, 50).
-This saying already existed back in the Age of Grace, and now God’s words are even more clear: ‘Love what God loves, and hate what God hates.’
-These words cut straight to the point, yet people are often unable to appreciate their true meaning” (The Word, Vol. 3.
+‘For whoever shall do the will of My Father which is in heaven, the same is My brother, and sister, and mother.’
+These words already existed back in the Age of Grace, and now God’s words are even more clear: ‘Love what God loves, and hate what God hates.’
+These words cut straight to the point, yet people are often unable to grasp their true meaning” (The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only by Recognizing One’s Own Misguided Views Can One Truly Transform).
 God’s words gave me the principles I needed to apply to my dad.
-He was my father, but he was evil in nature and essence.
+He was my father, but he was evil in nature essence.
 He hated the truth and was God’s enemy.
 He would only cause disruption in the church and harm to the brothers and sisters.
 God hates and is disgusted by people like that, and He doesn’t save evildoers.
 Just considering my affection and love for him would be cruel to the brothers and sisters, it would do harm to the church, and would be standing on the side of an evildoer in resisting God and being His enemy!

 Later on, my mom and I fellowshiped on it, and we both felt it was God testing us, that we had to practice the truth and uphold the interests of the church.
 If we covered up for and protected my dad and didn’t bring his evil behavior to light, we’d have a part in his evil, and we’d be damned and punished by God, too.
 My dad hadn’t yet been reinstated, but when the brothers and sisters visited us, he would still spread words of negativity and death that were disruptive to them.
 If he did come back, then any group he came in contact with would be hurt, and any church he came in contact with would be a church full of victims!
 If I ignored my conscience and kept quiet, that would damage the brothers and sisters, and would be disturbing the work of the church!
 I got more scared and realized that at this critical moment, protecting the work of the church or covering up for an evildoer involved the stance I took.
 The church leader didn’t know my dad, thought he seemed like a good person on the surface, and was considering whether he should have another chance to return to the church.
 But we did know him, so we had to practice the truth and be honest, and report his evil behavior truthfully to our leader.
 A few days later the leader came to our home for a gathering.
 My mom and I opened up about my dad’s evil behaviors, and in the end he wasn’t invited back.
 I felt really at peace when I put this into practice.

 At first I’d been taken in by my dad’s surface behaviors and I didn’t have any discernment of him.
 I couldn’t tell a good from an evil person.
 Through my dad being expelled, I learned some truths and gained some discernment, and saw clearly the essence of my father as an evildoer.
-I overcame the restraints of sentimentality and treated him based on principles of the truth.
+I overcame the restraints of sentimentality and treated him based on truth principles.
 That was God’s protection and salvation for me!
 Thanks be to Almighty God!